Marie Rose sauce

 Skill level: Easy peasy

 Marie Rose sauce is also known as seafood, cocktail or burger sauce and this tangy dressing is easily made with a few store cupboard ingredients.
-It’s often served with seafood and is the sauce used in the classic British dish prawn cocktail.
+Its often served with seafood and is the sauce used in the classic British dish prawn cocktail.
 Choose a good quality mayonnaise for the base of the sauce and add more lemon juice to give a runnier consistency if you like.
-For a less calorific version, replace half the mayonnaise with natural yoghurt or half fat crème fraiche.
+For a less calorific version, replace half the mayonnaise with natural yogurt or half fat crème fraiche.
 This easy Marie Rose sauce will take 10 mins to make plus chilling time.
 This recipe makes 250ml of sauce.

 For a quick and easy starter, mix the sauce with 350g cooked peeled prawns and a little fresh chopped dill.
 Divide between four individual glasses and garnish each with a sprig of fresh dill.